Frequently asked questions

-What is a company "field trip"?
+What is a collective "field trip"?

-SLMDances makes building community with all collaborators an integral part of how the company functions.
+SLMDances makes building community with all collaborators an integral part of how the collective functions.
 Field trips to performances, dinner, and group events are scheduled to engage each other in a more social environment and to build a rapport amongst the company, its leadership, and its collaborators.

 Additionally, SLMDances consistently engages in discussions, lectures, and conferences centered around issues relevant to the arts, African diaspora, feminism, race, culture and cultural organizing.
 Attending these lectures and events contribute to our collaborative research and creative processes.